zeroknots/the-compact/docs/TheCompact-Overview.md

 ```
 Returns the name of the contract.

 All of the standard ERC6909 function endpoints are also available.
+The Compact also exposes arbitrary SLOAD / TLOAD requests via an ExtSload utility.

 # ITheCompactClaims

 The claims interface for The Compact protocol, which provides endpoints for settling compacts.
+Only callable by arbiters on the claimed compact in question (where the caller is implictly assigned as the arbiter during verification).

 ## Overview